 Do Matthew 16:19 and 18:18 give churches the authority

-to make decisions contrary to
+to make decisions contrary to the Laws of God?

 The Roman Catholic Church claims that Jesus gave to the apostle Peter and his future successors the powers of binding and loosing so that whatever they would bind or loose on earth, would be bound or loosed in heaven.
 They further contend that this authority grants an infallible pope the power to bind and loose contrary to the Word of God—thus making the Word of God void—and that this authority was given to Peter by Jesus Christ as recorded in Matthew 16:19 and 18:18.
 However, an exegetical study of the Greek does not support such claims.